 It’s a great blend of healthy fats from the meat, cheese, and eggs, and a good source of vitamins and fiber from the low-carb vegetables.
-Just be sure to order this (and all salads) with olive oil and vinegar instead of house dressing.
+Just be sure to order this (and all salads) with olive oil and vinegar instead of house dressing, which usually contains sugar.

 What To Order at TGI Friday’s

 We’ve gone over every dish on the menu and placed it on a “safe foods” list or a “do not eat” list.
 Keep in mind that menu items may vary depending on location.
 The best way to ensure that there is something on the menu for you is to call ahead and ask about a specific dish.

 Here are the best foods to order at TGI Friday’s if you’re on a low-carb diet.

 Order all burgers and sandwiches without the sauce and bun; ask for a side house salad with oil and vinegar dressing instead of fries: